 The treatment takes around 15 to 30 minutes, and results gradually emerge within a week.
 Neck Botox effects typically last 3-4 months, at which point a repeat treatment will be required if the patient wants to maintain the results.

-Using dermal fillers for non-invasive methods isn’t anything new, and naturally, they can be used for neck lifts as well.
+Using dermal fillers such as Fillmed for non-invasive methods isn’t anything new, and naturally, they can be used for neck lifts as well.
 To be precise, hyaluronic acid-based dermal fillers can be injected to treat the neck’s sagging or creased areas.
-These neck fillers provide volume and support while simultaneously stimulating collagen production and plumping the skin to reduce wrinkles and improve overall texture.
+These neck fillers, including Fillmed, provide volume and support while simultaneously stimulating collagen production and plumping the skin to reduce wrinkles and improve overall texture.
 Depending on the specific product used and individual factors, results can last anywhere from 6 months to 1.5 years.
 Follow-up treatments are needed to sustain the effect.